-Economists Say Trump Administration Is Over-Paying Farmers For Trade Losses
+Economists Say Trump Administration Is Overpaying Farmers For Trade Losses

 If you're caught in a trade war, it's good to be a farmer.